Perfecting the onboarding and features discovery for the Stax app redesign.

 my role

-As the design lead consultant for the Stax redesign project, I was responsible for leading the overall redesign of the onboarding experience, feature discovery, and transaction experience from Jan 2022 to May 2022.
+As the design lead consultant for the Stax redesign project, I led the overall redesign of the onboarding experience, feature discovery, and transaction experience from Jan 2022 to May 2022.

 Throughout the project, I worked closely with a team consisting of a researcher, software developers, content strategists, a growth lead, and a product manager to ensure that the redesigned app met the needs of Stax's customers and achieved our high-level goals.